eparadis/portfolio/content/portfolio/nutrition_now.md

 ## The Story

 As part of my User Centered Design certificate coursework, my team designed and prototyped a mobile application for managing food nutrition.
 It aimed to streamline the meal recording process and promote healthy meal decisions by reducing the negative emotional association with dieting.
 Our goal was to encourage a long-term behavior change towards healthier nutrition habits, culminating in the obviating of the app itself.
-We shared the roles of project management, ideation, and design, with visual design falling mainly on one of the team members with a visual design background.
+We shared the roles of project management, ideation, and design, with visual design falling mainly on one of the other team members with a visual design background.

 ## UX Design Process